History of Christian Bale in Timeline

 In 2014, Christian Bale was ranked number eight on Forbes magazine's list of the highest-paid actors, earning $35 million.

-In February 2015, Christian Bale's film "Knight of Cups" premiered at the 65th Berlin International Film Festival.
-Bale filmed the project without having learned any dialogue, and the director Terrence Malick only gave him a character description.
+In February 2015, Christian Bale appeared in Terrence Malick's drama "Knight of Cups", which premiered at the 65th Berlin International Film Festival.
+Bale filmed the project without having learned any dialogue.

 2015: Academy Award Nomination for The Big Short

-In 2017, Christian Bale starred in Scott Cooper's film "Hostiles", where he played a US Army officer.
+In 2017, Christian Bale starred in Scott Cooper's film "Hostiles", playing a US Army officer.
+Bale learned the Cheyenne language for the film.

-In 2018, Christian Bale garnered an Academy Award nomination in the Best Actor category for his work in the movie "Vice".
+In 2018, Christian Bale received an Academy Award nomination in the Best Actor category for his performance in the film Vice.

 In 2018, Christian Bale voiced Bagheera in the adventure film "Mowgli: Legend of the Jungle".